lzubiaur/woot/README.md

 ### Introduction

+> This is a *work-in-progress* project and is subject to change without notice.

 **Woot** is a cross-platform Lua 2D game engine.
 Targeted platforms are Mac OS X, Linux and Windows.

-This is a *work-in-progress* project and code/design will change frequently.

 ### Build from source